Map-Based App Development - Costs, Service Providers, Process and More

 Let's think about what is an "interactive map"?
 Actually, it's a component of your application that generates a map picture for the selected view.

-So there are two main aspects you need to think about before starting:
+So there are two main aspects you need to think about before you start creating a map app:

 1. What should I use as a map visualizer component?